 Simply put, digital sustainability is good for the environment and good for your brand.
 Hence the increasing numbers of businesses enforcing green actions into the workplace.

-In addition, sustainable initiatives using technology are more efficient in terms of cost, time and productivity.
+In addition, digital technology and sustainability is more efficient in terms of cost, time and productivity.

 Digital processes are more efficient and they bring agility to organisations